Mockups

 Show Hide video transcript

 In addition to early usability testing, designers use more detailed mockups to test specific visual elements of an app later in the design process.
 These elements can include font choices, color schemes and textures.
-For example, a designer may create two versions of a user interface with different color schemes for A/B testing.
+For example, a designer may create two versions of a user interface with different color schemes to see which users prefer.

 For finished products, design teams create mockups for presentations and as marketing materials.
 These detailed designs are separate from the design thinking process.
 Instead, their purpose is to promote and sell the product.